How do we calculate the area of complex shapes?

 After completing the missing data (according to the properties of each shape, for example: rectangle), you can complete the "puzzle", identify additional data that becomes apparent, and thus calculate the area of the compound shape.
 When calculating the area of compound shapes, you will often need to perform simple arithmetic operations like division and addition (especially for sides in the shape) - all based on the unique properties of each shape.

 For example: Assuming the composite shape includes several different rectangles, based on the given side lengths, it will be possible to calculate the different areas.
 The area of a rectangle is calculated using the formula length X width.
-When the side lengths are visible, subtraction and addition can be performed (according to the sizes of the rectangles and their positions within the shape) of sides, and thus calculate the area of the shape, for example, given the following composite shape:
+When the side lengths are visible, subtraction and addition can be performed (according to the sizes of the rectangles and their positions within the shape) of sides, and thus calculate the area of the shape, as seen in the example below.

 Diagram of a composite shape divided into two labeled areas: 'A' and 'B.' Dimensions provided for the sides: 2, 3, 6, 8, 9, and 10 units.